-In January 2020, the IASB issued Classification of Liabilities as Current or Non-current, which amends IAS 1.
-The narrow scope amendments affect only the presentation of liabilities in the statement of financial position and not the amount or timing of their recognition.
+In January 2020, the IASB issued an amendment to IAS 1, which affects the presentation of liabilities in the statement of financial position and not the amount or timing of their recognition.
 The amendments clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the right to defer settlement by at least 12 months.
 That classification is unaffected by the likelihood that an entity will exercise its deferral right.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and are to be applied retrospectively.
-The Company is still assessing the impact of adopting these amendments on its consolidated financial statements.
+The amendments are effective for annual periods beginning on or after January 1, 2024 and are to be applied retrospectively.
+The Company has concluded that there is no impact of adopting these amendments on its consolidated financial statements on October 1, 2024.